actions-on-google/dialogflow-google-sign-in-java/README.md

 1. **Project Overview** > under **Add Firebase to your app** > select the **web icon** > copy the config contents into `src/main/webapp/webapp.html`

 #### App Engine Deployment & Webhook Configuration
-When a new project is created using the Actions Console, it also creates a Google Cloud project in the background.
 1. Configure the gcloud CLI and set your Google Cloud project to the name of your Actions on Google Project ID, which you can find from the [Actions on Google console](https://console.actions.google.com/) under Settings ⚙
    + `gcloud init`
 1. Deploy to [App Engine using Gradle](https://cloud.google.com/appengine/docs/flexible/java/using-gradle):